 I want to thank Bethany House Publishers for sending me a free copy of their new release, A Tapestry of Secrets.
-I have never read any novels by Sarah Loudin Thomas before and it has been a long time since I’ve read a Christian novel.
+I have never read any novels by Sarah Loudin Thomas before, and it has been a long time since I’ve read a Christian novel.
 I am pleased to say that I adored this book!
-I found it to be well-written, intriguing, and refreshing.
+I found it to be intriguing and refreshing.
 One of the most appealing things was that the message of faith was beautifully woven throughout the story, subtly inserting itself into the plot.

 This book is a story about family, specifically the women in one family, trying to share truths and find healing after years of secret keeping has left anger and bitterness lingering in their lives.
 One of my favorite things about this novel was the cross-generational relationships – mother/ daughter with Perla and Sadie and grandmother/ granddaughter with Perla and Ella.
 I love novels in which the story overlaps generations of a family and was pleased to find that this novel includes several generations and has a strong emphasis on your roots and not forgetting where you came from.
 The characters were so well-written that I felt as if I knew them personally.
 It was refreshing to read about a family that has faith at its center and to see characters praying when seeking answers to difficult questions.